Battle of Alcácer Quibir: Battle

 On 4 August 1578, the Portuguese and Moorish allied troops were drawn up in battle array, and Sebastian rode around encouraging the ranks.
 But the Moroccans advanced on a broad front, planning to encircle his army.

 The Sultan had 10,000 cavalry on the wings, and in the center had placed Moors who had been driven out of Spain and thus bore a special grudge against Christians.
 Despite his illness, the Sultan left his litter and led his forces on horseback.

 The battle started as both sides exchanged several volleys of gunfire from musketry and artillery.
 Stukley, commanding the Portuguese center, was killed by a cannonball early in the battle.
 The Moroccan cavalry advanced and began to encircle the Portuguese army.
 Both armies soon became fully engaged in a melee.

 The flanks of the Portuguese army began to give way to the Moorish cavalry, and eventually the center became threatened as well.
 Seeing the flanks compromised, and having lost its commander early in battle, the Portuguese center lost heart and was overcome.

-The battle ended after nearly four hours of heavy fighting and resulted in the total defeat of the Portuguese and Abu Abdallah's army with 8,000 dead, including the slaughter of almost the whole of the Portugal's nobility.
+The battle ended after nearly four hours of heavy fighting and resulted in the total defeat of the Portuguese and Abu Abdallah's army with 8,000 dead, including the slaughter of almost the whole of Portugal's nobility.
 15,000 were captured and sold into slavery, and around 100 survivors escaped to the coast.
 The body of King Sebastian, who led a charge into the midst of the enemy and was then cut off, was never found.

 The Sultan Abd Al-Malik died during the battle from natural causes (the effort of riding was too much for him), but the news was concealed from his troops until total victory had been secured.
-Abu Abdallah attempted to flee but was drowned in the river.
+Abu Abdallah attempted to flee but drowned in the river.
 Because of the deaths during the fighting of Sebastian, Abu Abdallah, and Abd Al-Malik, the battle became known in Morocco as the Battle of the Three Kings.